 “Yes, you both have the same first names.
 Where did all this furniture come from?”

 “It’s mine officer,” the lady standing next to me offered.

 “Oh, I see.
-You know this goof got the helicopter pilot’s attention for acting suspicious down here and he called us to investigate.”
+You know this goof got the helicopter pilot’s attention by acting suspicious down here and the pilot called us to investigate.”